 With it becoming faster, I sang it with a much stronger sense in mind, while still following the original song and singing style.
 I want to do it live.

 It has a faster or perhaps stronger feeling over the original song.
-The refrain of this one is surprisingly easy to sing, it feels good to sing it.
+The refrain of this one is surprisingly easy to sing, and it feels good to sing it.
 I also love the way I sang the “nwooo” part in the second verse.

 Tr.3 Ondeko no Namida